 How it all began…

-On a snowy May 1, 2012, Jennifer Seiwald, her husband, Rodney, and an enthusiastic team behind them, opened the doors to Scrumpy’s Hard Cider Bar and Pub, home of Summit Hard Cider.
+On a snowy May 1, 2012, Jennifer Seiwald, her husband Rodney, and the enthusiastic team behind them, opened the doors to Scrumpy’s Hard Cider Bar and Pub, home of Summit Hard Cider.
 Overnight, a legacy was born.
-At first, Scrumpy’s existed simply as a mere hallway and small fermentation room.
-But, after a 4-month renovation ending in April of 2016, we tripled in size after taking over what once was CrankNSteins, to create the beautiful tap house you see today.
+At first Scrumpy’s existed simply as a mere hallway and small fermentation room.
+But after a 4-month renovation ending in April of 2016, we tripled in size after expanding into the neighboring, recently vacated space, to create the beautiful tap house you see today.

 Now, questions tend to arise when talking about Scrumpy’s (the tap house) versus Summit (the cidery).
 We call our tap house Scrumpy’s as to not limit our tap selection to just Summit Hard Cider.
-Instead, our tap house is the home of Summit Hard Cider, and offers 48 rotating taps, including everything from beer and cider to wine and mead.
+Our tap house is indeed the home of Summit Hard Cider, and offers 48 rotating taps, including everything from beer and cider to wine and mead.
 We also get asked “What’s a ‘scrumpy?’”
-The term ‘scrumpy’ is defined as cider made from unwanted, undesirable, or fallen apples, that typically carries a high alcohol content.
-Scrumpy’s Hard Cider has the logo of a hedgehog because owner, Rodney, always wanted to have a pet hedgehog as a kid growing up but was never able to house one.
-However, there is indeed a real live Scrumpy the hedgehog, although, he now lives in New York with his owner.
+The term ‘scrumpy’ is defined as cider made from unwanted, undesirable, or fallen apples, and that typically has a high alcohol content.
+Scrumpy’s Hard Cider has the logo of a hedgehog because Rodney always wanted to have a pet hedgehog growing up and was never able to house one.
+However, there is indeed a real live Scrumpy the hedgehog, although he now lives in New York.